The Herpes Rash

 What can you do about a herpes rash?

 Getting medical treatment – herpes is treated by a family of medicines called antivirals.
-You can order two different types of antivirals from us.
-These are called Aciclovir and Valaciclovir.
+You can order three different types of antivirals from us.
+These are called Aciclovir, Valaciclovir, and Famciclovir.
 Antivirals can help shorten the length of an active outbreak.
 If you experience pain on urination when you are experiencing an active herpes outbreak, you may be able to get creams to ease this.

 Managing the rash – there are some things that you can do at home to help with an outbreak: